Sjshovan/Ashita-Yield-HXI/README.md

 > An Ashita v4 addon for HorizonXI that tracks gathering metrics and provides editable prices, alerts, reports, and in-game settings.

+> Legacy project: the original Ashita v3 version of Yield is available at [Sjshovan/Ashita-Yield](https://github.com/Sjshovan/Ashita-Yield).
+> This repository is a port of that project specifically for the HorizonXI private server.
+> Compatibility with other servers running Ashita v4 is not guaranteed.

 <img src="images/primary.png" width="175" height="350" alt="Yield HXI primary window" />
 <img src="images/general.png" width="400" height="350" alt="Yield HXI general settings" />
 <img src="images/set_prices.png" width="400" height="350" alt="Yield HXI price settings" />